-The Skate Canada: Alberta-NWT/Nunavut Board of Directors has approved a Governance Charter that will take affect as of May 7, 2017, upon approval
+The Skate Canada: Alberta-NWT/Nunavut Board of Directors has approved a Governance Charter that took effect as of May 7, 2017.

 Board Director Role Position